SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 I prefer the expansive metaphysics so much that I refuse to write about panpsychism.
 I see no value in panpsychism, it is a Hail Mary.
 I guess if I was the Cosmic Coach for Humanity then at the End Game of the entire Multiverse I might throw that one.

+## Beyond Spacetime

+A lot of materialists and Embodied Intelligence philosophers get this backwards.
+They think the feelings give rise to consciousness.
+That's like saying governments need to get their currency off you first before they can issue it.

+It's the other way around.

+First consciousness must exist, then feelings can be perceived, then they can be outwardly emoted, then you have love, or the possibility thereof.
+Because love is not you alone feeling a certain subjective way about another, it is not hormones.
+You can fall in love with someone you have never seen or touched, but only heard.
+The hormonal response is entirely within you.
+The love is somewhere else, it is between the distant minds.
+That's non-physical.
+Your feelings are not the Love.
+Love is the spiritual force that gives rise to those feelings.

+Do you comprehend?

 <table style="border-collapse: collapse; border=0;">